danrusu/demo_selenium_js/README.md

  - assert with Chai;

- - the webdrivers are not included in the repository; you need to download it from to the project root;
+ - the used chromedriver is not included in the repository; you need to download to the project root;

- - you can find some browser drivers here:
+ - you can find browser drivers here:

     [Chrome](http://chromedriver.storage.googleapis.com/index.html)